-Profits in the three months to December 28 dipped 24 percent from a year ago to $2.1 billion while revenues surged 36 percent to $21 billion.
+Profits in the three months leading up to December 28 dipped 24 percent from a year prior to $2.1 billion, while revenues surged 36 percent to $21 billion.

 "We had a strong first quarter, highlighted by the launch of Disney+, which has exceeded even our greatest expectations," said chairman and chief executive Robert Iger.